 - the Jones family farmed strawberries, Christmas trees, and now has a winery.

 - The Himmelstein Farm worked with tobacco and sells food to local restaurants.

-4. After the students worked on their T chart or Venn Diagram, other groups could circulate with a list titled: “What’s Grown in Connecticut.”
+4. After the students work on their T chart or Venn Diagram, appoint some students to circulate a list titled: “What’s Grown in Connecticut.”
 The left side could list the name of the farm and the right side could list what is farmed there.
 They are collecting information as they circulate and positively comment on their classmates’ work.